IBM/unitxt/docs/docs/llm_as_judge.rst

-Creating a new LLM As a Judge Metric
+Creating a new LLM as a Judge Metric
 -------------------------------------

 To construct a new LLM as a Judge metric, several key components must be defined: